grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy patted him on the arm like a grandmother pleased with the works of a younger generation.

-It did not take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_, though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.
+It did not take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_.
 Shakes steered the _Gnat_ further down the docking bay and got it mated up to slip fifteen.
-After popping the _Gnat_'s hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged, and for refueling the fuel ballast tanks.
-Pretty soon, the _Gnat_ was gorging on its own set of supply lines running down through its sail hatch and into its belly.
+After popping the _Gnat_'s hatch at that slip, he started the process of negotiating with the dock workers for refueling the fuel ballast tanks.
+Pretty soon, the _Gnat_ was gorging on shore power with its own set of supply lines running down through its sail hatch into its belly.

 [//]: # (----- invisible character break)

 [//]: # (### Hemi and Percy have dinner)

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, shine and moria or paper in gvim ------)

 Refueling, recharging, and repairs were busily carried out over the next six hours.
 Percy was uncomfortable with how many people were coming and going --- and crawling around --- inside her boat.
-In the long expanses of time that she lived in this steel tube, during most of it she knew exactly who was aboard her submarine.
+In the long expanses of time that she lived in this steel tube, that vast majority of the time she knew exactly who was aboard her submarine.
 But in dock there was unusual and discomforting open access to her boat.
-Just another reason to be on the move, as far as she was concerned.
+Just another reason to move out as quickly as possible, as far as she was concerned.

 All of the activity meant that Hemi was probably spending heavily to get things done quickly.
 Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
 The damage to the hull meant the _Prospect_ should really go into dry dock for serious repairs --- but that required a monetary flushness that was far beyond a single well-paid job, even if they had no limitations on their time at all.

 Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy was not happy about.
 The repairs to the hull continued to be a foul mess of patches and half-competent welds.
-Through Chips' streaming curses from the bow, Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.
+Through Chips's streaming curses from the bow, Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.

 The only fuel oil Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
 Chips was also not going to be happy about feeding that stuff to her engine.